mwanakijiji/rrlfe/docs/tutorial_apply.rst

     # add step to procedure
     test_gen.add_step(step)

-And here's the step that executes the steps which have been strung together:
+Here's the final line of code that executes the above steps which have been strung together:

 .. code-block:: python